VISmodding/VIS_Game_Boy_DMG/README.md

 Finally, I suggest to use full silicone buttons from Kitsch-Bent as shown in this [short video](https://www.youtube.com/watch?v=DBGJTIemyE4&t=64s&ab_channel=V1sModding).

 **NOTE**: When you start to hear aliens coming from the speaker and the screen starts flashing, it means that you have to charge the battery.
 I have not disabled the CPU in this case to give you the time to attach the power supply without losing the game in progress!!!

+## Material saving

+If you plan to use an IPS board:

+  - you can skip solder/buy components for the -21V line required by the original LCD.
+These components on the power board are: F1, D3, D4, C11, C12, C13, C14, C15, C19, U6, and TR1.
+Clearly, you can also skip soldering the switch that enables/disables this -21V line.
+ - you can use a 1.25 mm pitch 22-pin FPC connector (on both mainboard and IPS PCB) and connect them with a 22 FFC-pin connector if you have a problem finding the 21-pin cables and connectors (clearly, when soldering, you will solder only 21 pins and one remain floating).

 ## FAQs